Skip to Content

 © Renee Grayson

-Ducks, shorebirds, and grouse can leave the nest within hours of hatching but a baby Bald Eagle might stay for 90 days, and a baby California Condor can remain in the nest for six months!
+Ducks, shorebirds, and grouse can leave the nest within hours of hatching, but big birds, such as baby Bald Eagles might stay for 90 days, and a baby California Condor can remain in the nest for six months!

 Frequently Asked Questions